 - Portrait of a Hero

-Michael J. DeValve is a dad, spouse, son, author, educator, zemiologist, mediator, meditator and musician.
-Author of two other books and more than twenty articles, book chapters and other works, Michael’s primary scholarly focus is love and justice.
+Michael J. DeValve is a dad, spouse, son, author, educator, zemiologist, meditator, mediator and musician.
+Michael’s primary scholarly focus is justice as love.
 He is interested in police-community conflict resolution and organizational capacity-building, and he is passionate about the arts in the justice classroom.
 Michael is Assistant Professor in the Department of Criminal Justice at Bridgewater State University.

 This book offers a completely different approach to learning about heroes, ethics and leadership.
 The reader will be taken on a journey through fable, fiction, and history, but, mostly, using first-person stories shared by students.
 The reader is invited to think about the meaning of authentic heroism.
 The authors share with us, their students’ heroes (the parent, friend, teacher, and others) and deconstruct the elements of heroism through them.
 This book is supremely timely as we now recognize heroism daily in the healthcare professionals and first responders who risk their lives daily to take care of others.
 In this pandemic of historic proportions, DeValve and Braswell give us perspective to distinguish between leaders who are also heroes in their quiet commitment to do their duty, and those who merely posture and pretend to lead.